How to Clean Mirrors?

 1. Use Alcohol Based Cleaners

 Rubbing alcohol is one of the best cleaning products for mirrors.
 It doesn’t affect the surface of the mirror, it doesn’t interact with it or cause streaks or scratches.
-Make sure that you put some rubbing alcohol on a clean cotton pad and gently wipe the mirror from top to bottom.
+Make sure that you put some rubbing alcohol on a clean cotton pad.
+Now, gently wipe the mirror from top to bottom.

 This cleaning process should be done at least twice a month or as often you think it’s necessary.

 It’s also advisable to stay away from ammonia-based cleaners or cleaning products that contain strong chemicals.
 Again, mirrors can get damaged very easily, so strong cleaners can do more harm than good.